 Enjoy a Soak

 There’s nothing like slipping into warm, relaxing waters during the dead of winter.
 Thankfully, Washington offers multiple developed hot springs and soaking-focused properties.
-The Columbia River Gorge area is home to a couple of stellar options, including Carson Hot Springs Resort and Tenzen Springs & Cabins.
+The Columbia River Gorge area is home to a few stellar options, including Carson Hot Springs Resort, Tenzen Springs & Cabins, and Bonneville Hot Springs Resort.
 The Carson Hot Springs Resort dates back to 1901, and the 1930s bathhouse maintains its authentic charm with individual clawfoot tubs.
 At Tenzen, guests can enjoy private two-person tubs on a semi-enclosed deck.
 Both properties harness the geothermal waters of the nearby Wind River.

 Those looking to soak on the Olympic Peninsula can spend a couple hours at Soak on the Sound in charming Port Townsend.
 Relax in the tiled copper saltwater tubs or infrared and Finnish steam saunas.
 It’s the perfect way to end a day of exploring.